The Complete Guide to a Successful Discovery Meeting

 A follow-up shows that you value your client's time and are committed to building a long-term relationship with them.

 After the meeting, send a thank-you note or email including the next steps.
 This will help establish a relationship with clients and ensure they are comfortable working with you.
-You can also use Airgram to create a follow-up task list for each meeting, ensuring everyone completes their tasks promptly.

 By following these tips, discovery meetings can be more productive, effective, and enjoyable for everyone involved.
 You'll also be able to understand the clients' needs better and create a more customized plan.